Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Methods

 \subsection{Model training}

 We replicate the training setup of \citet{penedo2024finewebdatasetsdecantingweb}, using the same model architecture (Llama), model size (1.71 billion parameters), and other training parameters.
 In total, the models are trained up to 100 billion tokens.
 See Appendix \ref{sec:appendix-training-setup} for further information on the training setup.
 As a baseline, we use a model trained on a random sample of the HPLT~v2 deduplicated data.
 This allows us to compare the effects of using a single register as opposed to using data with the natural distribution of registers in the source dataset.
-Finally, as our setup mirrors that of \citet{penedo2024finewebdatasetsdecantingweb}, we also include results for a model trained on a sample of the FineWeb dataset as a further point of comparison.
+Finally, as our setup mirrors that of \citet{penedo2024finewebdatasetsdecantingweb}, we also include results for a model trained on a sample of the FineWeb dataset as a further point of comparison and as a reference for interpreting our findings.